PShlyundin/ldap_shell/README.md

 add_computer computer [password] - Adds a new computer to the domain with the specified password.
-Requires LDAPS. add_user new_user [parent] - Creates a new user. add_user_to_group user group - Adds a user to a group. change_password user [password] - Attempt to change a given user's password.
+Requires LDAPS. add_user new_user [parent] - Creates a new user. add_user_to_group user group - Adds a user to a group. del_user_from_group user group - Delete a user from a group. change_password user [password] - Attempt to change a given user's password.
 Requires LDAPS. clear_rbcd target - Clear the resource based constrained delegation configuration information. disable_account user - Disable the user's account.